togiberlin/ui-ux-designer-roadmap/README.md

 > Roseanne decided to lose some weight and get fit.
 She installed the Nike+ app.
 When the app started for the first time, it asked Roseanne to connect the app with her Facebook account.
 She agreed.
 She was eager and curious to try the app.

 **Defaulting** can happen by in-your-face prompts and notifications ("Do you want to allow Nike+ to connect to your Facebook account?
 Yes/No").
 To make it more sneaky, the yes-checkbox should be ticked by default and be substantially larger than the no-checkbox.
 Make sure to avoid **choice overload** by presenting not more than 3-4 options.
 Whatever the user chooses, it will be in your favor.
-The art of presenting choices is called **choice architecture**.
+The art of effectively presenting choices is called **choice architecture**.
 Make sure that the desired action is the path of least resistance.

 > After successful Nike+ and Facebook, Roseanne started a run.
 The run was posted on Roseanne's Facebook wall by default.
 Her family, friends and coworkers saw that post and were staggered.
 After all, Roseanne was heavily obese.